RunicPixels/Mod-Sources-Cheezes-Content-Pack/README.md

 # Credits
 Everyone at Re-Logic for making Terraria.

-bluemagic123,jopojelly, Chicken Bones and Itamar for creating the tmodloader.
+bluemagic123, jopojelly, Chicken Bones and Itamar for creating the tmodloader.

 FlashKirby00For his amazing "Fist" weapon code and allowing me to use it!
 Sin Costan and @Eldrazi for their general help in the tmodloader discussion and tu